STEllAR-GROUP/hpx/docs/sphinx/manual/miscellaneous.rst

 function respectively.
 In order to know how much data to read from the ``std::istream``, the ``operator<<`` will write the size of the ``checkpoint`` before writing the ``checkpoint`` data.
-Correspondingly, the ``operator>>`` will read the size of the stored data before reading the data into new instance of ``checkpoint``.
-As long as the user employs the ``operator<<`` and ``operator>>`` to stream, the data this detail can be ignored.
+Correspondingly, the ``operator>>`` will read the size of the stored data before reading the data into a new instance of ``checkpoint``.
+As long as the user employs the ``operator<<`` and ``operator>>`` to stream the data, this detail can be ignored.

 .. important::